FraunhoferIVI/helyos-documentation/docs/source/4-helyos-and-microservices/helyos-request.rst

 Microservice response data structure as defined in the Assignment planner API.

-- **request_id:** service generated job id.
+- **request_id:** Service generated job id.
 - **status:** "failed" | "pending" | "successful".
 - **results:** it is an array of assignments where each assignment is ascribed to a tool id (agent).
 - **dispatch_order:** When assignment must be executed sequentially, this variable is defined as an array of the element indexes of the results array.
-The order of the indexes defines the order that the correspondent assignment will be dispatched to the agent.
+The order of the indexes defines the order in which the corresponding assignment will be dispatched to the agent.

 .. note::
   | Note: You cannot send more than one mission at once to a same agent.
 However, you can SEND SEVERAL ASSIGNMENTS to a same agent!
 For this, add the assignments as **results** items with the same **toold_id**.